marcoparello/CTF-Writeups/MAPNA-CTF-2024/Web/flag-holding.md

 ```txt
 curl -H "Referer: http://flagland.internal/" http://18.184.219.56:8080/
 ```
 Simply put, this command is like asking a website for information but pretending you came from another website.
-The `-H "Referer: http://flagland.internal/"` infroms the server that the curl command is coming from the referring website `http://flagland.internal/`.
+The `-H "Referer: http://flagland.internal/"` informs the server that the curl command is coming from the referring website `http://flagland.internal/`.
 The output of the command was:
 ```txt
 <!DOCTYPE html>
 <html>